GoogleCloudPlatform/ai-platform-samples/quickstart/README.md

 ## Overview

-The purpose of this directory is to provide a short tutorial for training a model on AI Platform and using it for making predictions.
-We highly recommend that you go through this sample carefully as it illustrates many important steps which are essential in any training and/or prediction tasks on AI Platform.tion.
+In this short tutorial, we will go over the basic steps for training a model on AI Platform and using it for making predictions.
+We highly recommend that you go through this tutorial carefully as it illustrates many important steps which are essential in any training and/or prediction tasks on AI Platform.

 In this tutorial, we will train a very basic regression model with scikit-learn using a dummy data.
 We will then deploy it to AI Platform and use it to make some